ServiceInnovationLab/ServiceRegistrationPipeline/README.md

 ## Getting started

- 1. Setup your servers operating system and dependancies (as above).
+ 1. Setup your servers operating system, dependancies and crypto (ssh/gpg keys).
  2. `git clone` this repository and `cd` into the directory.
  3. `pyenv install` will install the correct python version.
  4. `virtualenv .` install the python virtual environment in the root of the directory.